Scouting Ireland: Controversies

-Safeguarding issues resulted in controversy in 2017 and 2018, though the organisation and individual Scout Groups emphasised that operations continued as usual.
+Safeguarding issues resulted in controversy in 2017 and 2018.

+2015 death of scout

+On 6 December 2015, on a Scouting Ireland visit to the coast, 14-year-old scout Aoife Winterlich was swept out to sea.
+She died four days later.

+The visit was to Hook Head, County Wexford, during Storm Desmond.
+Scouting Ireland did not accept liability for Winterlich's death until 2024 when a case brought against them by Winterlich's mother was heard in Dublin Circuit Civil Court.
+The court found that Scouting Ireland should have accepted liability much sooner, and awarded €54,000 against the organisation.

 2017 review

 In July 2017, Scouting Ireland commissioned a review of the handling of child protection cases, which included an initial check on a small sample of more serious allegations.
 Arising from this review, led by safeguarding specialist Ian Elliott, a recommendation was made in November 2017 that the files on all historic cases of alleged abuse be further checked, in particular to understand if persons against whom allegations were made were still active in the organisation.
 The review did not make any assessment of allegations, major or minor, but noted areas for improvement in handling such cases, such as "without prejudice" suspensions instead of the then-operational "voluntary stepping aside" approach, and a recommendation against lobbying by accusees, which it concluded was happening in some cases.
 It was also reported that there were sometimes tensions between professional staff and volunteers, with the former feeling pressure from volunteers, while some volunteers perceived "heavy-handed" treatment of some allegations.

-The organisation made changes to its processes in response to the work of Elliott, including implementation of the “suspension without prejudice” concept, pending investigation, and plans for recruitment of a safeguarding co-ordinator and additional child-protection officers.
+The organisation made changes to its processes in response to the work of Elliott, including implementation of the "suspension without prejudice" concept, pending investigation, and plans for recruitment of a safeguarding co-ordinator and additional child-protection officers.

 Funding suspension and officer changes

 The historic handling of one case, dating back to 2009 and relating to allegation by a then-18 year old volunteer against an older volunteer, caused particular concern in public and governmental circles.
 This resulted, in April 2018, in the suspension of the remainder of Irish State funding pending discussions with the relevant department.
 With the State funding accounting for one third of the organisation's budget, the suspension had a serious effect.
-The Taoiseach himself commented on the handling of this case, and the Irish Times published an editorial on the handling of related matters.
+The Taoiseach, Leo Varadkar, commented on the handling of this case and the Irish Times published an editorial on the handling of related matters.